Weight loss diets don’t work, a registered dietitian explains why

 Written by Emma Townsin, Registered Dietitian and Certified Intuitive Eating Counsellor

 Emma is the founder of Food Life Freedom and the host of the Food & Life Freedom Podcast.
 You can listen to a more detailed version of this article in episode 1 of the podcast “Why diets don’t work”.
-For personalised support to heal your relationship with food, learn how you can fast track your way to food and life freedom here.
+For personalised support to stop stressing over health and heal your relationship with food and your body, learn how you can fast track your way food and life freedom.

 - An evidence-based rationale for adopting weight inclusive health policy.
 Hunger et al. 2020.